mardiros/blacksmith/docs/source/user/errors.rst

 Raised Exceptions
 -----------------

-Aioli does not declare schema for errors.
+Blacksmith does not declare schema for errors.
 It raised exceptions instead.
 The exception raised is `HTTPError` and get the `status_code` of the error.
 The error is supposed to be a json document, under attribute `json`.
 If it is not the case, the content of the document will be in plain text under the key "detail".